RoySchor/nadav-hannah-wedding-websites/README.md

 **wedding-website**

-The main wedding site where guests can RSVP and browse or select gifts from the couple’s registry.
+The main wedding site where guests can RSVP.